MDE4CPP/MDE4CPP/README.md

   * `gradle <task name>` ... run task <task name>

 6. List of top level tasks (MDE4CPP tasks):
-  * `generateAll` ... create executables of all generators and build all models
+  * `buildAll` ... create executables of all generators and build all base models
   * use `gradle tasks` to find all top level commands under `MDE4CPP tasks`
   * generator tasks:
     * `createAllGenerators` ... create executables of all generators
     * `create<Generator project name>` ... creates executable of corresponding generator, e.g. createUML4CPP
+  * examples can be found in [example](https://github.com/MDE4CPP/examples) or after cloning the repositories in src/examples.
+Collection of examples can be build with task *buildAllExamples* (most projects are includes).

 7. Model tasks are names using following schema: `<command><modelName> <buildMode>`
   * commands: